Tuesday, 26 July 2016

 • Do not discontinue your anti-rejection medication no matter how great you feel, even if you think your transplanted kidney is working well.
 Stopping them may cause rejection to occur.

-• If you are diabetic or hypertensive, You will require to keep a regular check on your blood pressure and blood sugar and take the prescribed medicines accordingly, as uncontrolled high blood pressure and blood sugar are major reasons for your kidney going bad.
+• If you are diabetic or hypertensive, You will be required to keep a regular check on your blood pressure and blood sugar and take the prescribed medicines accordingly, as uncontrolled high blood pressure and blood sugar are major reasons for your kidney going bad.

 Precautions for warding off Infections:

-Since you are on Immunosuppression medication for avoiding rejection of a newly transplanted kidney, you are prone to the dangers of acquiring viral and other infections easily.
+Since you are on Immunosuppression medication to avoid rejection of a newly transplanted kidney, you are prone to the dangers of acquiring viral and other infections easily.
 Following precautions need to be taken by a kidney transplant patient to keep on living a healthy disease-free life and save the kidney graft.

 • Maintain good personal hygiene, like brushing off your teeth and cleaning your mouth after meals, wearing clean and sterilized clothing, and washing and sanitizing your hands frequently and before eating.
 Avoid getting shaved at parlors that use the same razors for many people.
 While getting haircuts tell your barber, to use proper precautions and use a new disposable blade.